Kav-K/GPTDiscord/detailed_guides/AI-MODERATION.md

 `/mod set status:off` - Turn off automatic chat moderations

-`/mod set status:off alert_channel_id:<CHANNEL ID>` - Turn on moderations and set the alert channel to the channel ID you specify in the command.
+`/mod set status:on alert_channel_id:<CHANNEL ID>` - Turn on moderations and set the alert channel to the channel ID you specify in the command.

 `/mod config type:<warn/delete> hate:# hate_threatening:# self_harm:# sexual:# sexual_minors:# violence:# violence_graphic:#`
 - Set the moderation thresholds of the bot for the specific type of moderation (`warn` or `delete`).
 You can view the thresholds by typing just `/mod config type:<warn/delete>` without any other parameters.
 You don't have to set all of them, you can just set one or two items if you want.
 For example, to set the hate threshold for warns, you can type `/mod config type:warn hate:0.2`